Last updated December 16, 2019

 I wrote do you really need a self-hosted WordPress site? when I worked with Chris.

-She had been struggling for months with learning how to create, manage, and design a self-hosted WordPress site.
+She had struggled for months with learning how to create, manage, and design a self-hosted WordPress site.

 Chris’s goal was to publish her writing, not learn all the ins and outs of WordPress technology, plugins, and design.